-Susan is an alumna of Goucher College in Baltimore with a BA in Communications.
-A life long lover of art, Susan grew up in Lexington but ended up moving all over the United States in her job as a radio DJ.
+Susan is a graduate of Goucher College in Baltimore, MD, with a degree in Communications.
+A life long lover of art, Susan grew up in Lexington.
+In fact, her first purchase of original art as a young adult was from a local artist here in Rockbridge County and remains the favorite of her large and ever growing collection.
+Susan ended up moving all over the United States in her job as a radio DJ and Programmer.
 She collected art from all her travels, and after 25 years away, decided Lexington was where she wanted to be.
 She moved back and began her journey at the Cabell Gallery in 2015.
-Susan now resides in Rockbridge County, Virginia with her husband Kevan, her two cats, and her two dogs.

 After 4 years as curator, Cabell Gorman gave Susan the opportunity to take over the gallery completely.
 With the purchase of the gallery, her love for Lexington and her love for art finally combined to a true calling.
 Her joy is in finding emerging artists and sharing this region’s incredible artistic talent with all the patrons of the Cabell Gallery.

 Susan resides in Lexington, Virginia with her husband, her two cats, her two dogs and occasionally her globe trotting parents.